-One of Canada’s most respected directors and teachers, Peter Hinton directed the 2017 world première production of Missing, and is director for the 2019 remounting of the opera for performances in Victoria, Regina, and Prince George.
+A respected theatre and opera director, playwright and educator, Peter Hinton, OC, directed the 2017 world première production of Missing, and is director for the 2019 remounting of the opera for performances in Victoria, Regina, and Prince George.

-Mr. Hinton has been affiliated with the Shaw Festival since 2011, directing An Octoroon, Alice in Wonderland, Pygmalion, Cabaret, Lady Windermere’s Fan, and When the Rain Stops Falling.
+Mr. Hinton has been affiliated with the Shaw Festival since 2011, directing Sex, Oh What a Lovely War, An Octoroon, Alice in Wonderland, Pygmalion, and Lady Windermere’s Fan, among others.
 From 2005 to 2012, he was Artistic Director of English Theatre at Canada’s National Arts Centre in Ottawa, where he directed the world première productions of both Burning Vision and Copper Thunderbird by Marie Clements.

-Peter has been the Associate Artistic Director at Theatre Passe Muraille and the Canadian Stage Company in Toronto, Artistic Director of the Playwrights Theatre Centre in Vancouver, the Dramaturg in Residence at Playwrights’ Workshop Montréal.
+Peter has been Associate Artistic Director at Theatre Passe Muraille and the Canadian Stage Company, Artistic Director of the Playwrights Theatre Centre in Vancouver, Dramaturg in Residence at Playwrights’ Workshop Montréal.
 He was Artistic Associate of the Stratford Festival for seven seasons and has taught at the National Theatre School of Canada and Ryerson University.
-Since 2012 he has been the professional mentor for the York University/Canadian Stage MFA program in directing.